 Wei Wuxian had never felt as much shyness as he did when he saw her in the middle of the Qinghe encampment.
-Never so much shyness, never such strange fear at the sight of her back bowed above the bedding of a wounded stranger.
-She had her hands dipped in the woman’s blood and wearing the gauze she intended to put on her.
+She was bowing above the bedding of a wounded stranger, and her hands were stained with the woman’s blood and holding the gauze she intended to put on her.
 He let her finish her task, not out of concern for the woman who bled out of a deep gash in her shoulder, but because he suddenly thought that perhaps, Jiang Yanli would resent the sight of him.

-Jiang Cheng stood ripe with tension and excitement by his side.
+Jiang Cheng stood by his side, ripe with tension and excitement.
 Wei Wuxian needed not look at his face to know that he burned to call for her and show her that Wei Wuxian was here, was safe; that he wished more than anything else for the three of them to be together again.

 Just like before.
 Just as they had been only months ago, before Jiang Fengmian and Yu Ziyuan’s blood stained the steps of the Lotus Pier’s entrance hall.
-Even though Wei Wuxian felt not like the child he had been then, but a much different person altogether.
+Even though Wei Wuxian felt not like the child he had been then, but like a much different person.